SanyaShbn/MigrationsManagementLibrary/README.md

     }
 }
 ```
-### Contributing
-We welcome contributions!
-Please open an issue or submit a pull request on GitHub.

-### CLI
+# CLI

-Provided CLI is a command-line tool for managing database migrations based on the developped ;ibrary.
+Provided CLI is a command-line tool for managing database migrations based on the developped library.
 It uses the library to apply migrations, roll back migrations, and check the status of the database.

 ## Installation